 While the bays closest to the centre of Broome are mangrove mudflats, across town is the 22km long stretch of white sand known as Cable Beach, due to it being the site of the first undersea telegraph cable linking Australia to the world.

-If you wish to swim with your dog or let them off leash, head outside of this main stretch.
-About 150m south of the surf club there’s a sign indicating where the dog exercise area starts.
-Alternatively, head north of the rocks, where the main 4WD section is located.
-Dogs are allowed off-leash from 700m north of the rocks.
+Alternatively, head north of the ramp and the rocks, where the main 4WD section is located.
+Dogs initially need to be kept on-leash, but they are allowed off-leash from 1km north of the rocks.
 Just keep in mind the rules are few along this stretch, which is also a designated nudist beach.

 2. Watch the Sunset at Cable Beach